Okrasee/Interactive_Data_Science_Projects/README.md

 The projects more or less follow these steps:
 1. Propose a question;
 2. Clean, modify raw data;
-3. Create exploray analysis including data visualization to answer the question.
+3. Create exploratory analysis including data visualization to answer the question.

 ## Project 1 - Cleaning, Exploring, and Answering Questions with Data
 **Question**